 4. Some issues regarding interpretation

-4.2 Also, regarding the heart of darkness, does this appear at all in the Rhodesian epistolary heterotopia, as the sources were cleaned up at the time?
-Or is it just by reference to ‘outside the letter’ that this is opened up to view?
-‘Surface reading’ helps, that is, attending closely to the words and elisions on the page, and relating these to the immediate circumstances producing the letter.
-For shorthand, instructing Currie to tell Salisbury, and venting anger at being thwarted, provide the beginnings of reading frames for the two letters considered here.
-And for further discussions of this approach, please see:
+4.2 Also, regarding the heart of darkness, does this appear at all in the Rhodesian epistolary heterotopia, the sources were cleaned up at the time and so are there remaining traces of it?
+Or is it just by reference to things ‘outside the letter’ that this is opened up to view?
+‘Surface reading’ helps, that is, attending closely to the words and elisions on the page, and relating these to the immediate circumstances that produced the letter.
+Taking into account that these letters contain food for thought, in instructing Currie to tell Salisbury, and in venting anger at being thwarted, has provided the basis for an ‘against the grain’ re-reading of these two letters.
+For further discussions of this approach in a WWW context, see:

 ‘Documents of life: Analysing letters and other found data in researching ‘Whites Writing Whiteness’ in South Africa’ in SAGE Research Methods Datasets.
 SAGE Publications Ltd. http://dx.doi.org/10.4135/9781473942974.